Sort by

 cows in field

-Nestlé is committed to improving farm animal welfare across our global supply chains.
+Nestlé is committed to improving farm animal welfare across our supply chains.

-We use dairy, eggs and a variety of meats and poultry as ingredients in a range of our products and we share consumer, civil society organization, government and investor concerns about the care, health and welfare of farm animals used in food production.
+We use dairy, eggs and a variety of meats and poultry as ingredients in a range of our products.
+We share consumer, civil society organization, government and investor concerns about the care, health and welfare of farm animals used in food production.

 Our progress in animal welfare